 "What the theatre can still take over from speech are its possibilities for extension beyond words, for development in space, for dissociative and vibratory action upon the sensibility." - Antonin Artaud

 In 2009, I conceived and directed my first interdisciplinary performance creation: Qualia (a latin word meaning sensations and experiences which cannot be defined by thought or language).
-With this show, my indie theatre company, Holding Hollow Theatre, was born.
-Under this name, I produce and direct new works, conceived in collaboration with artists of all disciplines.
+With this show, my indie theatre company was born.
+I produced and directed new works, conceived in collaboration with artists of all disciplines.

 My creative work involves a fusion of sounds and images.
 It is rooted in an exploration of the body: I am fascinated by the raw instincts and sensory experiences of the animal body, and how that body is shaped by culture.
-A lot of my work physically explores contemporary ideas of femininity and asks questions about bodily ownership and empowerment.
+A lot of my work physically explores contemporary ideas of femininity and asks questions about women's bodies, ownership and empowerment (see: The Woman in the Red Dress, This Is the Kind of Animal I Am).

-To me, theatre is an act of holding hollow: of savouring the fleeting precious present.
-My grandmother has now passed on and I cherish that family story of a poignant moment I shared with her.
-As a theatre artist, I am particularly dedicated to theatre's ability to gather people together in a room and sustain their attention in the present moment for a duration of time.
+As a theatre artist, I am dedicated to theatre's ability to gather people together in a room and sustain their attention in the present moment for a duration of time.
 Sustained attention to the moment - here and now - is a radical act in the twenty-first century.